UKCloud/documentation/articles/vmware/vmw-gs.md

 ## Overview

-If you're new to UKCloud, you'll probably have received a link to this guide as part of your welcome email.
-It will help you to get started using UKCloud for VMware.
+UKCloud for VMware is a trusted, connected and flexible cloud, based on VMware technology, that enables you to either migrate existing workloads or create new workloads on our secure sovereign cloud platform quickly and easily whilst enjoying the economies of scale of the cloud.

-The Getting Started Guide provides an overview of UKCloud for VMware and gives you basic information about how to log in and set up your environment.
+This Getting Started Guide helps get you up and running using UKCloud for VMware, providing basic information about how to log in and set up your environment.

 ### Intended audience

-To complete the steps in this guide you must have access to the UKCloud Portal and VMware Cloud Director.
+This article is intended for any new UKCloud for VMware user.
+To complete the steps in this article you must have access to the UKCloud Portal and VMware Cloud Director.
 To build compute services and virtual data centres (VDCs) you must be a VMware Cloud Director administrator.

-## Before you begin

-You should have received your UKCloud Portal login credentials from your Service Delivery Manager (SDM).

 ## Introductions to UKCloud for VMware

 We understand that each enterprise application has its own set of technical and service requirements that must be addressed on an individual basis.
-UKCloud for VMware is highly configurable, and gives you the flexibility to use different service levels, VM sizes, security domains, connectivity and data protection options.
+UKCloud for VMware is highly configurable and gives you the flexibility to use different service levels, VM sizes, security domains, connectivity and data protection options.

 You can build completely tailored solutions by mixing and matching service options.
-The choice doesn't lock you to one service or size and you can always change it later.
+The choice doesn't lock you in to one service or size and you can always change it later.

 Services within UKCloud belong to an account, which in turn belongs to a company.
 A company can own multiple accounts.
 You can use accounts to create separate environments for different projects or, in the case of UKCloud partners, to create separate environments for different customers.
 Within an account you can have multiple UKCloud services, one of which could be UKCloud for VMware.
 You can have multiple instances of a service within an account.